swharden/Spectrogram/README.md

 SFF files be saved using `Complex` data format (with real and imaginary values for each point) to faithfully represent the FFT output, or `double` format to represent magnitude (with an optional pre-conversion to Decibels to represent power).

+### Create SFF Files with C#

+This example creates a spectrogram but saves it using the SFF file format instead of saving it as an image.
+The SFF file can then be read in any language.

 ```cs
 double[] audio = Read.WavInt16mono("hal.wav");
 int sampleRate = 44100;